Hakon/reefpoints/_posts/2012-06-21-lessons-learned-six-month-of-running-dockyard.md

 ### Process ###

-I've changed from the "anything goes" type boss to the "I'm going to be the asshole" over the past six months.
+I've changed from the "anything goes" type boss to the "I'm going to be the hard-ass" over the past six months.
 Here is why: we want to balance multiple projects.
 Finding a client that has enough of a budget for a 6 person team is great but not very likely if we stick with startups.
 So our team sizes are small, but we need to be redundant.
 I tell everyone